acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w2/Activity 2 Searching.md

     // Print a blank line for spacing. cout << "\n";

-    // Report the result of binary search: index where T was found and steps taken. cout << "index=" << idx_bin << " steps=" << steps_bin << "\n";
+    // Give the result of binary search: index where T was found and steps taken. cout << "index=" << idx_bin << " steps=" << steps_bin << "\n";

     return 0;